dgobalak/sutsim/docs/new_project.md

 ### Firmware CMakeLists.txt
 Each firmware variant you want to simulate must have its own CMakeLists.txt that manages the shared object build.
 By compiling each firmware variant as a shared object, we can dynamically link it to the sutsim simulator.
 The script below shows a basic build for the example firmware.
 It defines all the files to be compiled, links the required sutsim C layer (note the use of the --whole-archive linker flag), and configures the build artifact directory (It's easier to manage if the shared object of every variant is stored in the same directory).

+We're compiling the firmware as a shared lib.
+This also means you won't get compiler errors (by default on GCC) for undefined functions.
+Since the firmware typically won't have dependencies that are linked at runtime, enabling the --no-undefined linker flag is recommended.

 ```cmake
 set(SOURCES
     sutsim_hooks.c